-Orthopaedic surgery is a speciality that has an intense reputation.
+Orthopaedic surgery is a specialty that has an intense reputation.
 It’s known for being competitive, for having a grueling training process and incredibly arduous schedule, and for requiring a good deal of personal sacrifice in order to meet the demands of the profession.
 It’s one of the longest residency programs, often extended by completing a fellowship.

 Going into orthopaedic surgery is a commitment for sure, but is it really as bad as people say?
 What are you really getting yourself into, and is it worth it?

-Here’s the hard-line truth: regardless of where you train in orthopaedic surgery, it’s an intense speciality.
+Here’s the hard-line truth: regardless of where you train in orthopaedic surgery, it’s an intense specialty.
 It requires a significant amount of time, energy, and grit.
 It’s hard to communicate the level of sacrifice required, and each person will handle the pressures in their own way.

-However, it’s important to not use this sacrifice as a power trip for the ego or to elevate ortho as superior to other specialities.
+However, it’s important to not use this sacrifice as a power trip for the ego or to elevate ortho as superior to other specialties.
 There is a twisted sense of pride that sometimes arises in the medical community when someone says “I sacrificed more than you!” but this is a ridiculous and toxic way to compare ourselves.

-Let’s drop any competition with other specialities and focus on this: ortho is demanding on a whole other level compared to medical school.
+Let’s drop any competition with other specialties and focus on this: ortho is demanding on a whole other level compared to medical school.
 The most successful residents are those who are very regimented, good with time management, self-care, and able to put systems in place to navigate the gauntlet.